ewilsey/MART441/HW-4/readme.md

 first, then style, and then script.
 This readme.md was created, updated, and replaced frequently throughout the process.

-#Issues:
+#Issues and Anecdotes:

 #1 The background:
 I originally wanted a gradient grey over a background blue to make the text pop.
 What I ended up doing is going back to my web-dev repo and studying the .css files so that I could relearn how to structure my code better.
-My new background is a series of box arranged so that elements that change will be cleaner and should attract the eye to those areas.
-And I finally got a background-color to work behind an image.
+My new background is a series of boxes arranged so that changing elements will be cleaner and should attract the eye to those areas.
+Also, I finally got a background-color to work behind an image.

 #2 The Style: